jasonguyen7/Final-Project/README.md

 Python - pip install pyserial
 Conda - conda install pyserial

 Next, download all python code and arduino files.
-(Pong.py for single and multiplayer) & (Main.py, paddle.py, and ball.py for multiplayer)
-Make connections using an Arduino and Push Buttons.
+Construct circuit based on Circuit Diagram pdf.
+Make connections on a breadboard using an Arduino, Push Buttons, and Potentiometer.

 Follow Instructions from How to turn the ATMEGA chip of an Arduino Uno and Arduino Mega into a HID keyboard device.pdf to turn the Arduino into HID Controller.

-If more info needed, refer to ArduinoHIDKeyboard folder.
-Construct circuit based on Circuit Diagram pdf.
+If more info needed, refer to the google slides presentation.

-Run Game in main.py file.
+Run Game in pong.py file.